George IV: Legacy

 After George's death, The Times wrote: "There never was an individual less regretted by his fellow-creatures than this deceased king.
 What eye has wept for him?
 What heart has heaved one throb of unmercenary sorrow? ...
-If he ever had a friend—a devoted friend in any rank of life—we protest that the name of him or her never reached us".
+If he ever had a friend – a devoted friend in any rank of life – we protest that the name of him or her never reached us".

 There are many statues of George IV, a large number of which were erected during his reign.
 In the United Kingdom, they include a bronze statue of him on horseback by Sir Francis Chantrey in Trafalgar Square.
+Chantrey also crafted the bronze statue outside the Royal Pavilion in Brighton.

 In Edinburgh, "George IV Bridge" is a main street linking the Old Town High Street to the north over the ravine of the Cowgate, designed by the architect Thomas Hamilton in 1829 and completed in 1835.
 King's Cross, now a major transport hub sitting on the border of Camden and Islington in north London, takes its name from a short-lived monument erected to George IV in the early 1830s.
 A square and a neighbouring park in St Luke's, Islington, are also named after George IV.